Zakaria-Takkoush/PharmaLeb/README.md

 <img src="./readme/title3.svg" id="wireframes"/>

 > This design was planned before on paper, then moved to Figma app for the fine details.
-> Note that i didn't use any styling library or theme, all from scratch and using pure react native components and Stylesheet objects (expect for Gifted Chat)
+> Note that no styling library or theme were used in the app or admin panel.
+All is done from scratch using pure react native components and Stylesheet objects (expect for Gifted Chat)

 > <b>Patient</b>